UniTime/unitime-doc/examination-solver.md

 ## Loading Input Data

 During the loading phase, input data and student information is loaded and the examinations which have only one required room and one required time period will get them assigned.

 ### Solver

 * **Input data loaded**
 	* Time stamp from the time when the latest load of input data started

 For the rest, see above

 ### Current Timetable

 An initial timetable is created as soon as you start loading data.
 Only examinations with one required time period and one required room get there assignments at this point.

- See [Examination Solution Properties](https://sites.google.com/a/unitime.org/help/index_php?title=Examination_Solution_Properties&action=edit) for the description of the items in this part of the screen.

 ### Operations